 I have heard it is super good and many friends who have watched it have already vouched by it.
 Hopefully, I will get to catch it next…

 Yup, if you are a big big harry potter fan like me, then you have gotta watch this once-in-a-lifetime musical.
 Pity the last time I was in London, it was fully booked for months, so let’s hope the craze dies off and I get to catch it when I next get the chance.

 One of the most talked about longest running musicals around, it would be nice to find what’s the hype and craze about this love story.

 4. Singing in the Rain

-I saw the set when I was in Convent Garden for tea previously, and it looked absolutely incredible.
+I saw the set when I was in Covent Garden for afternoon tea previously, and it looked absolutely incredible.
 It will be super cool to see rain falling in a theatre too!

 5. Mary Poppins